SIELOnline/libAcumulus/readme.md

 Note to extension/plugin/module reviewers
 -----------------------------------------
-This is a cross web shop/CMS library and can therefore not comply with often conflicting coding standards and guidelines for a specific web shop or CMS package.
+This is a cross-web shop/CMS library and can therefore not comply with often conflicting coding standards and guidelines for a specific web shop or CMS package.
 We ask for your understanding in these.

 This library uses:
+- Composer to be included by the webshop-specific plugin/module.
+This will generate an autoloader for the classes in this library.
 - The PSR-12 coding standards.
  - Phpdoc to fully document each and every part of the code.
- - When needed, its own PSR-4 autoloader to circumvent the fact that many web shop/CMS systems still live in the pre PSR4 autoloading era, meaning that if an autoloader already exists it often won't work with the PSR4 standard.
  - Its own translation system to present this library in English and Dutch.
  - Its own form renderer/builder.

 This library may deviate from specific coding standards in a.o. these ways:

- - Classes are placed in namespaces following the PSR4 structure and may therefore need to register its own autoloader function and not use the web shop/CMS specific one.
+ - Classes are placed in a Composer-based folder structure and therefore use a Composer-generated autoloader, bypassing the web shop/CMS specific one.
  - Class constants are in StudlyCaps.
  - Class properties are in camelCase.
  - Form definitions are placed in the library and are also rendered/built in